zhanginc/UBC-LaunchPad-2022/README.md

 };
 ```

-Then we can use it in this case where the Page should be different size depending which device size it is on:
+Then we can use it in this case where a Page should be different sizes depending which device size it is on:

 ```
 import styled from 'styled-components';